As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 This is, as I mentioned above, Porter Cable’s new 20V cordless detail sander and overall it just might be the best machine from their new cordless line.
 The construction quality and battery power both stay the same as the other 20V machines – great – but unlike their orbital model this one has variable speed which is a huge improvement to both usability and battery life.
 While the other one was stuck at max speed, draining the battery like crazy even when you didn’t need it to, this one can be set from 9,000 to 11,000 OPM by using the dial, allowing you to match the speed to the application and saving you from quick battery drain.
 The rubberized grip is comfortable and the machine itself is very nicely built (dust-proof switch for example), ensuring durability.
 You can use any of the brand’s 20V batteries on this machine although as always I recommend the potent 4.0AH version.
 Another great feature is the dust collection which proves itself to be effective even without using a vacuum hose and the only real drawback I’d point out is the diamond tip – it degrades pretty quickly with use but you can always replace it (it comes with 2 extra tips included already).
 I still haven’t found any detail finger attachment to use with this, even though the manual mentions it, which is a shame as it’s a pretty essential feature to have.
 Even then, it’s still a great cordless detail sander that comes with 3 years of warranty and it’s fairly priced to boot, making it a solid choice.

 Now we’re talking.
-The BDCMS is without a doubt the best cordless detail sander you can get for the price.
+The BDCMS is, in my honest opinion, the best cordless detail sander you can get for the price.
 It’s potent, enduring and has incredible quality in its design and construction – all of this at an attractive price point.
 With a 20V battery (instead of the usual 18V) it is able to not only offer you much more power but also last a lot longer.
 It has a smart design that makes it easy to maneuver and comfortable to use (2 different grips, both rubberized) even for extended periods of time and the dust collection truly is top-notch.
 It’s able to put out a superb 12,000 OPMs, this much speed ensures that you get a clean and high quality finish to any surface.
 The switches are dust-sealed and changing batteries is a breeze.
 When it comes to construction quality you will notice the difference, the machine is not only well assembled but the materials used are of high quality and resilient as well, this thing will last a lifetime.
 It includes a detail finger which is indispensable to sand super tight spaces and also comes with the signature 2 year warranty.
 This Black+Decker cordless mouse sander brings pride to its famous corded counterparts, it is able to deliver their quality and power with cordless convenience.
 A remarkable feat.
 I recommend this beast of a machine to anyone, from weekend warriors to experienced professionals.

 Batteries and charger are, as always, sold separately so don’t forget to add them to the cart or simply buy the kit that contains the tool+batteries+charger and a carrying case as well.

-Festool once again offers the very best money can buy.
-It’s pricey as we’ve come to expect from Festool but the quality is unmatched, you truly get what you pay for.
+Festool once again offers what is, in my view, the very best money can buy.
+It’s fairly pricey as we’ve come to expect from Festool but the quality is unmatched, you truly get what you pay for.
 It’s part of their hybrid line so you can use it with either batteries or corded which gives it remarkable versatility and usability.
 If you go cordless, the battery will last upwards of 30 minutes and it recharges very quickly (20 minutes).
 It features a variable speed of 6,000 to a max of 10,000 OPMs and the results are truly fantastic for both rough stock or fine polishing.
 The dust collection is second to none right out of the box and you can also install a vacuum hose for even better results if you want.
 The construction quality truly is unbeatable, this thing will last you more than a lifetime even with hard and constant use (as it should, for the price).
 It comes with a 3 year warranty and you can get the tool only or a pack with 2 batteries, 1 charger and other goodies at a better price.
-Either way, it’s an excellent cordless sander that offers you the best quality there is.
-Due to its price though, I’d only recommend it to serious professionals.
+Either way, it’s an excellent cordless sander that offers you some of the best quality there is.
+Due to the investment though, I’d only recommend it to serious professionals.

 Best Cordless Sheet Sanders